 New Year Message

-In the beginning of new year, I am firmly determined that I will go back to the basics of Kodokan Judo founded by KANO Jigoro Shihan, modestly and tenaciously pursue “Judo as Education” and “Judo for Human Development” as well as promoting “Judo as a Sport,” succeed the tradition of Kodokan Judo built by our great predecessors, try to realize “Seiryoku-Zenyo” (Maximum Efficiency) and “Jita-Kyoei” (Mutual Welfare and Benefit) so as to create a new history and deliver the spirits and essence of Kodokan Judo toward the rest of the world.
+For the beginning of year, we are determined that we will go back to the starting point of the Kodokan Judo founded by KANO Jigoro Shihan once again, modestly and tenaciously promote “Judo for education” and “Judo for human development” as well as developing “Judo for a competitive sport,” succeed the traditions of the Kodokan Judo cultivated by our predecessors, strive to realize “Seiryoku-zenyo” and “Jita-kyoei” to build up the Judo history furthermore and present and deliver the spirits and essence of the Kodokan Judo at home and abroad.

-I sincerely wish for furthermore support and cooperation from the members of Kodokan for the entire year.
-Last but not least, I wish a happy new year to you all.
+Let me call for your continuing guidance, support and cooperation from all the members of the Kodokan for the entire year.
+Last but not least, I wish for your happy new year.